 - User: Can view Reports.
 Assign this role to staff who provide candidates with updates on their background check.

 - Requester: Can access, send, monitor, and cancel invitations to initiate background checks.
-This role can see the status of reports in the Candidates page, but cannot see the details or results of completed reports.
-This role can see candidate documents and exceptions, but cannot see completed report details.
+This role can see the status of reports in the Candidates page, but cannot see the results of completed reports.
+This role can also see candidate documents and exceptions, but cannot see completed report details.
 Assign this role to recruiters who initiate background checks.

 - Adjudicator: Can see candidate and report details.
 This role can adjudicate Reports, engage candidates, and send Pre-Adverse Action notices to candidates.
 Assign this role to adjudication staff.